Staff: Head Start National Center on Program Management & Fiscal Operations

 John R. Williams, II

-John Williams previously worked for Education Development Center, Inc. (EDC) as a Senior Training and Technical Assistance Associate.
+John Williams previously worked for the Education Development Center, Inc. (EDC) as a Senior Training and Technical Assistance Associate.
 Mr. Wiliams has also been active in early childhood systems building as a senior consultant with Development Communications Associates, Inc. and as a program director with the John S. and James L. Knight Foundation.

 Mr. Williams received a master’s of public administration from the University of Southern California and a bachelor’s degree from Cornell University.